 - QG Use if the prescribed amount of oxygen is greater than 4 LPM

 - QH Use if an oxygen-conserving device is being used with an oxygen delivery system

 LT – Left

 RT and LT modifiers should be used for the theses categories: AFO/KAFO; External east prosthesis; Eye prosthesis; Lower limb prosthesis; Orthopedic footwear; Therapeutic shoes for persons with diabetes.
 Wheelchair options/accessories

 - BP – Member has elected to purchase

 - BR – Member has elected to rent

-Note: Modifiers are not needed when billing for medical supplies (e.g., syringes, ostomy bags).
+Note: Modifiers are not needed when billing for medical supplies (e.g., syringes, and ostomy bags).

-The KB modifier only applies to beneficiary upgraded claims for DMEPOS where the supplier obtained an ABN and there are more than four modifiers on the claim line.
-The 99 modifier is used in any other situation when a claim line has more than four modifiers.
+The KB modifier only applies to beneficiary-upgraded claims for DMEPOS where the supplier obtained an ABN and there are more than four modifiers on the claim line.
+The 99 modifiers are used in any other situation when a claim line has more than four modifiers.